Authenticated translation services in Dubai - MOJ certified legal document translation

 What types of contracts do you translate?

-We translate all commercial and civil contracts commonly used in the UAE: non-disclosure agreements (NDAs), sale-purchase agreements (SPAs) for property and business acquisitions, memoranda of understanding (MOUs), commercial lease agreements for Ejari registration, employment contracts for MOHRE submissions, service agreements, joint venture contracts, franchise agreements, shareholder agreements, and distribution contracts.
-Each translation receives MOJ certification with the official stamp and QR verification code required for UAE legal enforceability.
+We translate all commercial and civil contracts for UAE use.
+These include NDAs, sale-purchase agreements (SPAs), MOUs, commercial leases for Ejari, employment contracts for MOHRE, service agreements, joint ventures, franchise agreements, and distribution contracts.
+Each translation includes MOJ certification with stamp and QR code.

 Do translated contracts have legal validity in UAE courts?

 Yes.
-When translated by an MOJ-certified legal translator, your contract carries full legal weight in Dubai Courts, Abu Dhabi Judicial Department, DIFC Courts, ADGM Courts, and all UAE government entities.
-The translation includes the translator's registered stamp, personal signature, unique serial number, and QR verification code.
-Authorities scan this code to confirm authenticity.
-Without MOJ certification, a translated contract has no legal standing in official proceedings.
+MOJ-certified translations carry full legal weight in Dubai Courts, Abu Dhabi courts, DIFC Courts, ADGM Courts, and all government entities.
+Each includes the translator's stamp, signature, serial number, and QR code.
+Authorities verify authenticity by scanning the code.
+Without certification, translated contracts have no legal standing.

 Should I get contracts translated before or after signing?

-It depends on your situation.
-Translate before signing when both parties need to understand terms in their native language—this is common in joint ventures between Arabic and English-speaking partners.
-Translate after signing when the contract is needed for court submissions, regulatory filings, or government registrations where the executed version is required.
-We can advise on the optimal timing based on your specific use case during our initial document review.
+Both are common.
+Translate before signing when parties need to understand terms in their native language—useful for joint ventures.
+Translate after signing when the contract is for court, filings, or registrations.
+We advise on timing during our document review.

 How do you handle specialized contract terminology?

-Our legal translators have backgrounds in UAE commercial law and understand jurisdiction-specific terminology.
-We maintain terminology glossaries for different contract types: real estate terms for SPAs (plot numbers, usufruct rights, off-plan milestones), intellectual property terminology for NDAs (trade secrets, confidential information, permitted disclosures), and corporate governance language for shareholder agreements (pre-emption rights, drag-along clauses, board composition).
-This ensures consistent, legally accurate terminology throughout your document.
+Our translators have UAE commercial law backgrounds.
+We maintain glossaries for different contract types: real estate terms for SPAs, IP terminology for NDAs, and governance language for shareholder agreements.
+This ensures consistent, accurate terminology throughout.

 Can you translate contracts in languages other than Arabic and English?

 Yes.
-While Arabic-English is our most common pairing for UAE legal use, we translate contracts from and into French, German, Russian, Chinese (Simplified and Traditional), Hindi, Urdu, Spanish, Portuguese, and 35+ other languages.
-Multi-language contracts follow the same MOJ certification process.
-For trilingual contracts—increasingly common in international joint ventures—we ensure terminology consistency across all three language versions.
+We translate from and into French, German, Russian, Chinese, Hindi, Urdu, Spanish, Portuguese, and 35+ other languages.
+All receive MOJ certification.
+For trilingual contracts, we ensure terminology stays consistent across all three versions.

 What is bilingual contract formatting and when is it required?